 Queen Coal?
 Why should we remember Victorian mining women?

+Indeed men about this place don’t want women to work in the mines, but the masters seem to encourage it'.
 Why did they encourage it?
 Another witness gives us an answer ‘They know that we [women] will do the work the men won’t’.

 ‘Women in the British Mines’ by Rev T M Eddy, published in

 The Ladies Repository, Vol 14, Issue 7 July 1854 p.295.
 The Ladies Repository was a monthly periodical devoted to literature, arts, religion.